qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - In Java, it's called jar conflict.
 The conflict is not checked at compile time.
 May result in `NoSuchMethodError` etc. or weird bugs.
     - When using wildcard `*` in classpath, the file order (inode order) may affect jar conflict behavior.
     - Shading can make two versions of the same package to co-exist.
-  - In node.js, two version of same package can co-exist.
-Their `let`, `const` global variables and classes will separately co-exist (but other global variables are shared).
+  - In node.js, two versions of same package can co-exist.
+Their `let`, `const` global variables and classes will separately co-exist (but other global variables (e.g. `windows`, `globalThis`) are shared).
 If two versions of React use together, it may give "invalid hook call" error.
+If two versions of a React component library use together, it may have context-related issues.
   - In Python, pip and uv will give error when installing package if conflict occurs.
+  - In C/C++ it may give "duplicate symbol" error during linking.
+- OpenSSL dynamic linking issue (TODO)

 ### Linux and bash